Home/Resources/Blog Posts/15+ Fun-Sized Halloween Statistics [2024]

 Final Thoughts

-Do you feel Halloween-ready yet from these Halloween statistics A chance to get festive each year, this holiday provides those who celebrate with the opportunity to dress up and eat plenty of candy.
+Do you feel Halloween-ready from these Halloween statistics?
+A chance to get festive each year, this holiday provides those who celebrate with the opportunity to dress up and eat plenty of candy.

-Overall, spending stats for Halloween this year are high and will likely continue to be so for the years to come.
-While some Americans may be cutting costs by recycling costumers or reducing decorations, the spirit of this classic holiday is still very much alive!
+While down slightly, spending stats for Halloween this year are high and will likely continue to be so for the years to come.
+While some Americans may be cutting costs by recycling costumes or reducing decorations, the spirit of this classic holiday is still very much alive!

 Sourcing